rudderlabs/rudder-integrations-config/.github/pull_request_template.md

 ### Type of change

-Any changes to existing capabilities/behaviour, mention the reason & what are the changes ?
+<strong>Any changes to existing capabilities/behaviour, mention the reason & what are the changes ?</strong>

 ### Any new dependencies introduced with this change?